bzamecnik/audiotomy/README.md

 # audiotomy

-Audio anatomy - analyze music and various audio.
+> Audio anatomy - analyze music and various audio.

+The goal:

+Provide a tool to easily annotate audio, in particular music.